coresee/Cyber-Security/README.md

 # How its Organanized
 It contains severl directories, each for different category of knowledge.

-1. **Concepts**
-   General overview of different cyber cyber security concepts like CIA, AV, SIEM etc.
+1. **Concepts**:  General overview of different cyber cyber security concepts like CIA, AV, SIEM etc.

-2. **Solutions**
-   Informations about different softwares (solutions), that a security professional should know.
+2. **Solutions**: Informations about different softwares (solutions), that a security professional should know. **Eg**.
-   **Eg**.
 Windows Event Viewer, ELK Stack, Eset, Sophos FW etc.

-3. **Tools**
-   Informations about the tools used by security professionals.
+3. **Tools**: Informations about the tools used by security professionals. **Eg**.
-   **Eg**.
 Nmap, Metaspploit, Autopsy, etc.

-4. **Frameworks**
-   Cybersecurity framewerks like ATT&CK, NIST etc.
+4. **Frameworks**: Cybersecurity framewerks like ATT&CK, NIST etc.

 ***NOTE***: This repo doesn't contain all the concepts mentioned in the example.
 But I plan to add them soon.